xchapter7x/goutil/README.md

         in line with the c++ Pair object

 Filter - function which acts as a generator filtering the passed in iterable object of
-      values which do not equate to true according to the passed in evaluation function
+      values which do equate to true according to the passed in evaluation function

-CFilter - Same as Filter except it executes each iteration in a new go routine
+CFilter - concurrent version of Filter using go routines

-      so it filters in a more concurrent parallel manner.
+FilterFalse - function which acts as a generator filtering the passed in iterable object of
+      values which do not equate to true according to the passed in evaluation function ( this function has the exact opposite effect as Filter )

+CFilterFalse - concurrent cersion of FilterFalse using go routines